-The US dollar initially fell during the trading session on Friday, but then turned around to show signs of life again.
-However, there is a major divergence flashing.
+The British pound fell a bit during the course of the trading session on Friday, only to turn around and show signs of life again.